jenalalfianta/fpbs-upi/src/content/program-studi/en/english-language-education-doctorate.md

           <!-- Institutional Vision (umbrella S1–S3) -->
           <h2 class="text-xl font-semibold text-purple-800 dark:text-purple-300 mb-2">Institutional Vision</h2>
           <p class="text-gray-700 dark:text-gray-300 mb-8">
-            To become a leading and outstanding bachelor, master's, and doctoral study program in the world with cutting-edge theories and innovative practices in English language education in line with the demands of contemporary society by 2040.
+            To become a leading and outstanding bachelor, master's and doctoral study program in the world with cutting-edge theories and innovative practices in English language education in line with the demands of contemporary society by 2040.
           </p>

           <!-- Academic Vision Doctorate -->
           <h2 class="text-xl font-semibold text-purple-800 dark:text-purple-300 mb-2">Academic Vision (Doctorate)</h2>
           <p class="text-gray-700 dark:text-gray-300 mb-8">
-            To organize a leading, innovative, and transformative doctoral program in English Language Education through the three pillars of higher education, based on functional and cutting-edge theories and practices in linguistics, pedagogy, and technology in line with societal demands.
+            To organize a leading, innovative and transformative master’s  English language education study through three pillars of higher education  with functional cutting-edge theories and practices in linguistics, pedagogy, and technology in line with the demands of the society.
           </p>

           <!-- Program Learning Outcomes (PLO) Doctorate -->
           <h2 class="text-xl font-semibold text-purple-800 dark:text-purple-300 mb-4">Program Learning Outcomes (Doctorate)</h2>
           <ol class="list-decimal pl-6 text-gray-700 dark:text-gray-300 space-y-2">
-            <li>Utilize theoretical and practical knowledge and skills in English as a Foreign Language (EFL) education in academic and professional contexts (with reference to CEFR level C1—minimum C1a) supported by other relevant knowledge.</li>
+            <li>Make use of theoretical and practical knowledge and skills in English as a Foreign Language education in academic and professional contexts (with the reference to level C1 (minimum C1a) of CEFR) with other relevant supportive knowledge.</li>
-            <li>Develop innovative models of lesson planning, teaching practice, and evaluation in EFL education contexts, addressing significant features of 21st-century education in line with functional and cutting-edge theories and practices of linguistics, pedagogy, and technology.</li>
+            <li>Develop innovative models on lesson planning, teaching practice and evaluation in EFL education contexts attending to significant features of the 21st Century education in line with functional and cutting-edge theories and practices of linguistics, pedagogy, and technology.</li>
             <li>Apply morals, ethics, and university core values to uphold and maintain academic and social relations.</li>
-            <li>Demonstrate 21st-century skills, especially creativity, effective collaboration, communication, and critical thinking in multidisciplinary and socio-cultural contexts.</li>
+            <li>Demonstrate 21st century skills, especially to do with creativity, effective collaboration, communication, and critical thinking in multidisciplinary and socio-cultural contexts.</li>
-            <li>Conduct research projects with novelty that contribute to the development and enhancement of EFL education in line with functional and cutting-edge theories and practices of linguistics, pedagogy, and technology.</li>
+            <li>Perform research projects novelties contributing to the development and enhancement of EFL education in line with functional and cutting-edge theories and practices of linguistics, pedagogy, and technology.</li>
-            <li>Develop innovative models of continuous self-development to improve the quality of professional performance.</li>
+            <li>Develop innovative models of continuous self-development in improving professional performance quality.</li>
           </ol>

         </div>
       </section>

-  profil:
+  profile:
-    title: About Doctorate in English Language Education
+    title: About the English Language Education Doctoral Program
     content: |
       <section class="bg-white dark:bg-gray-900 pt-10 md:pt-10 pb-12 md:pb-24 px-0">
         <div class="max-w-6xl mx-auto px-4">